joshrosso/octetz/content/go/loops.md

 ## Range based (for each)

-The `range` keyword can accompany `for` to iterate over lists or maps.
+The `range` keyword can accompany `for` to iterate over lists and maps.
 This is simlar to a [foreach loop](https://en.wikipedia.org/wiki/Foreach_loop) in other languages.
 Here is an example iterating over a list of names: